Dorothy Adams

 Dorothy I. Adams (January 8, 1900 – March 16, 1988) was an American character actress of stage, film, and television.

 Early years

 Born in Hannah, North Dakota, Adams was the daughter of Rachel Jamison and hardware salesman W. E. Adams.
 They later moved to Vancouver, British Columbia, where she attended Braemar School and the University of British Columbia.

 Stage

 In the 1920s, Adams was active with the Moroni Olsen Players.

 Films and television

-Adams was perhaps best known for her role as Wilma Cameron's mother in The Best Years of Our Lives (1946).
+In film Adams is perhaps best remembered for her roles as Laura's maid in Laura (1944) and as Wilma Cameron's mother in The Best Years of Our Lives (1946).